Learn how to make a large DIY fabric basket that is perfect for organizing! It holds all my throw blankets, toys, or even all the dirty towels.

 I love using my large fabric basket to store my throw blankets next to our couches.
+I am always using a throw blanket like my DIY minky blanket that I made.
 It looks so nice in our front room.
-It was so nice to be able to make my own fabric box to the exact measurements I need.

 I also made another large fabric basket that I use as a hamper.
 It’s the exact size I needed for our weird storage spot.
 I love that I got to choose the fabric I love, and I even added a handle.

 In this sewing project I used mediumweight fusible interfacing and double sided fusible foam.
 I like the foam better than fusible fleece because it is just a little sturdier while still being soft.

 The mediumweight interfacing was not stiff enough and I wish I would’ve used something stiffer.
 You can use your preference of interfacing to make the basket your way.